Blue whiting are being overfished in the Northeast Atlantic, say feed producers.

 Agreement needed

-The companies, part of the North Atlantic Pelagic Advocacy Group (NAPA) that also includes major retailers and salmon farmers and feed producer Mowi, say will turn their back on blue whiting from the fishery unless a quota deal is reached, and point out that high stocks of the fish mean that now is an ideal time for an agreement to be reached without impacting fishers.
+The companies, part of the North Atlantic Pelagic Advocacy Group (NAPA) that also includes major retailers and salmon farmer and feed producer Mowi, say they will turn their back on blue whiting from the fishery unless a quota deal is reached, and point out that high stocks of the fish mean that now is an ideal time for an agreement to be reached without impacting fishers.

 Seven coastal states (the European Union negotiates as one state) are involved in the negotiations: the EU, Faroe Islands, Greenland, Iceland, Norway, the Russian Federation and the United Kingdom.